Walidadebayo/Walidadebayo/README.md

 ## About Me

 I'm a passionate and results-oriented full-stack web developer based in Sheffield, United Kingdom.
 I specialize in creating user-friendly and interactive web applications.
-With a strong foundation in both frontend and backend technologies, I aim to leverage my skills to contribute to collaborative team environments and help organizations achieve their goals.
-I'm highly motivated to continuously learn and improve, staying up-to-date with the latest technologies and trends in the industry.
+With a strong foundation in both frontend and backend technologies.

 - 📫 How to reach me: adebayowalid@gmail.com
 - 🌍 Portfolio: [walidadebayo.netlify.app](https://walidadebayo.netlify.app)